sendgrid/sendgrid-csharp/README.md

 }
 ```

-You can find an example of all of the email features [here](https://github.com/sendgrid/sendgrid-csharp/blob/master/tests/SendGrid.Tests/Integration.cs#L79).
+You can find an example of all the email features [here](https://github.com/sendgrid/sendgrid-csharp/blob/master/tests/SendGrid.Tests/Integration.cs#L79).

-<a name = "v3"></a>
+<a name="v3"></a>
 ## General v3 Web API Usage

 ```csharp